christian-gama/pd-solucoes/README.md

 ## Passei Direto API

 This is a RESTful API built using GoLang and PostgreSQL for the Passei Direto college.
 The API provides CRUD operations for the entity-relationship model of the college.
+This project is following the principles of Clean Architecture, SOLID and Domain-Driven Design.

 ## Technologies Used